platformsh/platformsh-docs/docs/src/languages/php/_index.md

 In addition to the standard `dependencies` format, you can specify alternative repositories for Composer to use.
-The standard format:
+The equivalent to `composer require platform/client 2.x-dev` is:

 ```yaml {location=".platform.app.yaml"}
 dependencies:
     php:
         "platformsh/client": "2.x-dev"
 ```

-is equivalent to `composer require platform/client 2.x-dev`.

 To install from an alternate repository,  specify explicit `require` and `repositories` blocks: